heremaps/xyz-spaces-python/README.md

 ### Hello World Example

-The following is a tiny "Hello World"-like example that you can run to have a successful first XYZ experience right after installation!
-Just make sure to use your own real XYZ token!
+The following are tiny "Hello World"-like examples that you can run to have a successful first XYZ experience right after installation!

 #### Data Hub
 ```python